 The Infrastructure project typically includes data access implementations.
 In a typical ASP.NET Core web application, these implementations include the Entity Framework (EF) DbContext, any EF Core

 Migration objects that have been defined, and data access implementation classes.
 The most common way to abstract data access implementation code is through the use of the Repository design pattern.

 In addition to data access implementations, the Infrastructure project should contain implementations of services that must interact with infrastructure concerns.
 These services should implement interfaces defined in the Application Core, and so Infrastructure should have a reference to the Application Core project.

 The user interface layer in an ASP.NET Core MVC application is the entry point for the application.
 This project should reference the Application Core project, and its types should interact with infrastructure strictly through interfaces defined in Application Core.
 No direct instantiation of or static calls to the Infrastructure layer types should be allowed in the UI layer.

 UI Layer types

-The Startup class is responsible for configuring the application, and for wiring up implementation types to interfaces.
+Startup class or Program.cs file is responsible for configuring the application, and for wiring up implementation types to interfaces.
 The place where this logic is performed is known as the app's composition root, and is what allows dependency injection to work properly at run time.

-In order to wire up dependency injection in ConfigureServices in the Startup.cs file of the UI project, the project may need to reference the Infrastructure project.
+In order to wire up dependency injection during app startup, the UI layer project may need to reference the Infrastructure project.
 This dependency can be eliminated, most easily by using a custom DI container that has built-in support for loading types from assemblies.
 For the purposes of this sample, the simplest approach is to allow the UI project to reference the Infrastructure project (but developers should limit actual references to types in the Infrastructure project to the app's composition root).

 Monolithic applications and containers